AR942/DS_Project_Capgemini/README.md

 On Windows:
 > docker run -v C:\Users\<name_of_user>\Desktop\DS_Capgemini\input:/weather-classification-app/test_images -v C:\Users\<name_of_user>\Desktop\DS_Capgemini\output:/weather-classification-app/output -v C:\Users\<name_of_user>\Desktop\DS_Capgemini\model:/weather-classification-app/model image

-These commands depend on where you have created your project folder "ds-capgemini".
+These commands depend on where you have created your project folder "ds-capgemini" so take care of path.

 Troubleshoot : if mkdir error, simply restart the docker desktop and try again